 Here are some guidelines to help make your student visa application process smooth and successful.

 Getting your visa to study in the United States takes time but can be a surprisingly easy procedure.
-It is well worth the effort.
-In many countries, the number of student visas issued by the United States has grown significantly in the last year.
+Universities, colleges, and schools in the United States continue to be very interested in welcoming students from all countries.

 If you will be an Exchange Visitor, the organization or U.S. Government agency that is sponsoring you will send you a DS-2019 form, which is the application for a J-1 visa.